awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-PrometheusEC2.md

 }
 ```

-## Example: set up Java/JMX sample workloads for Prometheus metric testing<a name="CloudWatch-Agent-Prometheus-Java"></a>
+## Example: Set up Java/JMX sample workloads for Prometheus metric testing<a name="CloudWatch-Agent-Prometheus-Java"></a>

 JMX Exporter is an official Prometheus exporter that can scrape and expose JMX mBeans as Prometheus metrics\.
 For more information, see [prometheus/jmx\_exporter](https://github.com/prometheus/jmx_exporter)\.